 You need to register for VAT when your taxable turnover reaches the VAT threshold, currently £85,000 for tax year 2020/2021.

-Therefore if your income (not profit) from Airbnb reaches this threshold you will be required to register for VAT and charge an additional 20% to your customers.
+Therefore, if your income (not profit), from Airbnb reaches this threshold, you are required to register for VAT and charge an additional 20% to your customers.

 It is worth noting that all your rents will be subject to the 20% VAT charge, not just those collected above the VAT registration threshold.